 - Payment is due within 14 days of the employment end date.

-This calculator provides an estimate based on standard interpretations of the UAE Labour Law.
+This calculator provides an estimate based on standard interpretations of the UAE Labour Law as of 2025.
 It does not account for specific contract clauses, unpaid leave deductions, free zone variations (e.g., DIFC's DEWS scheme), or potential legal changes.
 Always verify with your HR department or seek legal advice for official calculations.

 Frequently Asked Questions (FAQ)